logo

 About Us

-Originally formed as Crowthorne Orchestra in 1991 by a group of players who’d met at an evening class at South Hill Park Arts Centre, the orchestra has developed into a full Symphony Orchestra which is reflected in our change of name to CSO.
+Originally formed as Crowthorne Orchestra in 1991 by a group of players who’d met at an evening class at South Hill Park Arts Centre, the orchestra has developed into a full Symphony Orchestra which was reflected when we changed our name to CSO.
 Our first Musical Director was Anthony Davie who held the post for 9 years, with Robert Roscoe joining us in 2007.
 Gwyn Parry-Jones took over as Music Director during 2007/8 while Robert briefly relocated to Manchester to take up a teaching position at Chetham’s School of Music.

-We present three main concerts a year – previously at Wellington College and from November 2023 at All Saints in Wokingham (see our Previous Concerts page for details), as well as a family Christmas Concert at St John’s Church in Crowthorne.
-Robert programmes a wide range of music, pushing us gently to challenge ourselves, develop and explore the repertoire from Shostakovich's 5th Symphony, Dvorak’s New World to Gershwin’s American in Paris.
+We present three main concerts a year – previously at Wellington College and from 2023 at All Saints in Wokingham (see our Previous Concerts page for details), as well as a family Christmas Concert at St John’s Church in Crowthorne.
+Robert programmes a wide range of music, pushing us gently to challenge ourselves, develop and explore the repertoire, Recent programmes have ranged from Dvorak’s New World, Mussorgsky's Pictures at an Exhibition and Gershwin’s Piano Concerto to less regularly performed works including Bliss's A Colour Symphony and Elsa Barraine's Symphony No.2.

 The Crowthorne Symphony Orchestra is a registered charity (no. 1110231)